elhectro2/reMoDA/README.md

 * **clustering_global_threshold:** Minimum distance between two different clusters in global clustering (in nm).
 0.3 is recommended.
 * **clustering_local_threshold:** Minimum distance between two different clusters in local clustering (in nm), if performed.
 0.075 is recommended.
 ### Launching reMoDA
+After setting the correct parameters, reMoDA can be launched by executing the (main_analysis.py)[main_analysis.py] script.
+This can be done using an IDE or directly on the terminal.
+We strongly recommend using the terminal, as the calculations are computationally expensive and the IDE may need more resources, hampering reMoDA calculations.